 Egregious adverse events have to be reported to Emory offices (Office of Compliance, Risk Management Office, Emory IRB) IN ADDITION to the Reviewing IRB.
 The following are examples of egregious adverse events: wrong side surgery, wrong drug, wrong patient, fabrication or falsification of data, etc.

 Where an egregious adverse event occurs, you must report the event using the Reviewing IRB's process and also:

 Where do I submit an amendment if the study details change when an external IRB is reviewing the study?

 Please follow our guidance on this.

 SMART IRB MASTER AGREEMENT

 SMART IRB is NOT an IRB nor other type of HRPP.
 SMART IRB is the name of a model reliance agreement which is designed to streamline the reliance process.
 It has all of the provisions which would normally be negotiated into a reliance agreement.
 Institutions which have signed up as "Participating Institutions" with SMART IRB may use the model agreement for any given study instead of drafting a brand new agreement.

 Emory is currently a "Participating Institution" with SMART IRB.

 Some SMART IRB Participating Institutions use online platforms for their SMART IRB reliance processes when serving as Reviewing IRB.
-Emory IRB staff will help you navigate those on a case-by-case basis when Emory is asked to be relying site.
+Emory IRB staff will help you navigate those on a study-by-study basis when Emory is asked to be relying site.